keptn/spec/design_docs/selfhealing_featuretoggle.md

     An example can be seen in this screenshot:
     ![Custom alert](./assets/dt-custom-alert.png)

+    Please note that in this case, the title of the custom alert has to match the remediation name in the remediation.yaml file, i.e., in this case `responsetime_p90_sockshop_carts`.

 ### Watch self healing in action

 Now, if the response time of your service is slower than defined in your SLOs, the monitoring tool will send out an alert (problem ticket) to Keptn.
 Keptn on the other hand will find that there is a remediation set for the affected service (defined in the remediation.yaml file).
 Thus, Keptn will trigger the remediation, by making an API call to the feature toggle server and set the toggle to the desired state described in the remediation action.
+Afterwards, Keptn will send out a `sh.keptn.events.deployment-finished` event (TODO verify what is correct event type) to verify via the Keptn quality gates if the remediation access was successful.

 # **ACTION ITEMS for implementation**